Mackay Stadium: Other uses

-Originally, the Nevada women's soccer team played home games for their inaugural 2000 season at Mendive Middle School in Sparks, Nevada.
-The following 2001 season, The Pack did not host any soccer home games.
-Mackay Stadium has played home to the women's soccer team since 2002.
+The Nevada women's soccer team played home games for their inaugural 2000 season at Mendive Middle School in Sparks, Nevada.
+The following 2001 season, the Pack did not host any soccer home games.
+Mackay Stadium has played home to the women's soccer team since 2002, with occasional home matches being played offsite at the Moana Sports Complex (the previous site of Moana Stadium) in Reno, Nevada.